-Why Credit Card Companies Love College Students
+Why Credit Card Companies Target College Students

-One in four college students leaves with more than $5,000 in debt, a TrueCredit.com study shows.
+One in four college students leaves college with more than $5,000 in credit card debt, a "TrueCredit.com" study shows.
 One in 10 leaves with over $10,000 in debt.
 When you’re just graduating college, getting your first real job, and trying to make it on your own, credit card debt is the last thing you need to worry about.

 You’ll have rent and utilities to pay, possibly a car note, and student loans if you used them.
-That’s more than enough for one 20-something, just out of college, to think about each month.
+That’s more than enough for a 20-something person, just out of college, to think about each month.

 Credit Card Companies Love College Students